 Module 7 – Scenario based workshop

 Duration - 90 minutes.
 Questions - 70 Multiple choice (4 multiple choice answers only 1 of which is correct).
 Pass Mark - 50%.
-The exam is a Proctor-U APMG exam for the Certificate in Digital Forensics Fundamentals, which will be taken by delegates in their own time after the course.
+The exam is a Proctor-U APMG exam for the Certificate in Cyber Governance for Information Asset Owners (IAO), which will be taken by delegates in their own time after the course.
 Delegates will receive individual emails to access their AMPG candidate portal, typically available two weeks post exam.
 If you experience any issues, please contact the APMG technical help desk on 01494 4520450.

 Frequently asked questionsSee all of our FAQs